JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_7.md

 [^453]: 88:3 The Genius of Cattle; see Yt.
 IX.

-[^454]: 88:4 Bahman is ‘good thought, good mind,’ Vohu-Manô; in the Vedas the moon is said to have been made out of the mind (manas) of Puru_s_a.
+[^454]: 88:4 Bahman is ‘good thought, good mind,’ Vohu-Manô; in the Vedas the moon is said to have been made out of the mind (manas) of Puru<i>s</i>a.
 For an explanation of that old mystical myth, see Ormazd et Ahriman, p.
 74, note 3.

 [^455]: 88:5 See Vend.
 XXI, 9 \[51\], note 4.

-[^456]: 88:6 Pahlavi commentary to this Ya_s_t, I.
+[^456]: 88:6 Pahlavi commentary to this Ya<i>s</i>t, I.

 [^457]: 88:7 Vend.
 Introd.
 IV, 16, and Études Iraniennes, II, 187 seq.